Is San Miguel de Allende safe? What to expect as a tourist

 • Guadiana

-There are many great hotels in San Miguel de Allende and some of the most popular neighborhoods to stay in are Historic Centro and Los Frailes.
+There are many great hotels in San Miguel de Allende and some of the most popular neighbourhoods to stay in are Historic Centro and Los Frailes.

-This is mainly because those neighborhoods are where you’ll find it easy to access sought-after tourist attractions and are already popular with visitors.
+This is mainly because those neighbourhoods are where you’ll find it easy to access sought-after tourist attractions and are already popular with visitors.

-The good news is that no matter which neighborhood you decide to stay in San Miguel de Allende you can find accommodation no matter what your budget is.
+The good news is that no matter which neighbourhood you decide to stay in San Miguel de Allende, you can find accommodation, regardless of what your budget is.

 There are even places such as Lool Beh Hostel Boutique which offer private rooms that will make you feel as if you were staying in a lush 4-star hotel.